fritshoogland-yugabyte/pgio/README.md

 \i uninstall.sql
 ```
 Please mind:
--uninstall.sql will not remove any schema's with the benchmark_table table in it.
+- uninstall.sql will not remove any schema's with the benchmark_table table in it.
--uninstall does not remove the orafce extension, if you want to remove that, run `drop extension orafce;`.
+- uninstall does not remove the orafce extension, if you want to remove that, run `drop extension orafce;`.

 # Setup
 In order to use ybio, you must follow the following steps: